Chapter 8. Collections and Enumerators

 14};

-Notice that the Item
+Notice that the Item property exposes

 the prime number as a string, not a number.
 Also keep in mind that

-although the signature of _NewEnum
+although the signature of _NewEnum is unchanged, we will

-s to the client that contain BSTR
+be returning VARIANT s to the client that contain BSTR s, not long numbers.

 Because we’re dealing with one of the COM data

-types that’s inconvenient for C++ programmers, BSTR
+types that’s inconvenient for C++ programmers, BSTR s, we’d

-smart data type described in Chapter 3, “ATL Smart
+like to use the CComBSTR smart data type described in Chapter 3, “ATL Smart

 Types.”
 The compiler doesn’t complain if we use a data member like